irissorg/writing-analysis-in-social-care/content/02 Thinking about social work writing/index.md

 ## What makes social work writing so complex?

-There is a range of reasons people become social workers.
-Maybe they were drawn to practically supporting people, advocating for their rights, supporting mediation or pursuing social justice.
+People become social workers for a range of reasons.
+A key reason is wanting to practically support people, advocating for their rights, supporting mediation or pursuing social justice.
 It would be unusual to find a social worker who was drawn to the profession by a love of writing.
 Yet, writing is  often the vehicle through which you are making change for the people you support.

 Social work writing is a particularly complex professional activity for a number of reasons.
-It encompasses not only what might be thought of as technical writing skill, but also a reflection of the ethics and values of the profession.
-It has multiple audiences, is completed under time pressure in often challenging and legal circumstances, and it has many forms.Each piece of writing must serve the people you are supporting, your colleagues, and the legal and justice systems that you are working within.
+It encompasses not only what might be thought of as technical writing skill, but also the ethics and values of the profession.
+It has multiple audiences, is completed under time pressure in often challenging circumstances, and it has many forms.Each piece of writing must serve the people you are supporting, your colleagues, and the legal and justice systems that you are working within.
 In addition there are issues of confidentiality to contend with.
 Written social care records, furthermore, have a very long life.
 While they may be written to serve an immediate purpose – to provide a particular service or to secure protection and care for a vulnerable child or adult – they may also be read many years later, for example, by a young person who has experienced the care system.
 Writing with both immediate and long-term purposes and with multiple audiences in mind makes social work writing a challenging task.

 ## Why focus on analysis?